1. Key Characteristics of Miniature American Shepherds

 - Degenerative myelopathy (spinal cord disease)

-The breed is not listed on major adoption websites such as Petfinder.
-The Miniature American Shepherd Club of the USA, Inc. has a page listing breeders.
-Keep in mind that these are paid listings, and no guarantees of health or quality are offered.
+Another option: The breed club has a page that lists breeders.
+Please keep in mind that these are paid listings, and no guarantees of health or quality are offered.

 If you contact a breeder, meet the puppy and the parents.
 Ask for health clearances on the eyes and hips, and inquire about any puppy in the breeder’s care who might have had a spinal cord disease.
 Responsible breeders should have these tests performed on existing adults and new puppies by a certain age.